The Turn of the Screw (opera): Act 1

 (Scene 1 – The Journey) In the coach, the Governess is apprehensive about her new position ("O why, why did I come?" – a motif recurring throughout the opera).

 (Scene 2 – The Welcome) When she arrives at Bly, the housekeeper Mrs. Grose greets her, and the children bow and curtsy as they have been rehearsed.
-The Governess sings that she begins to love Bly, now her home, Mrs Grose that the lively children will do better with a young, clever person like her.
+The Governess sings that she begins to love Bly, now her home, and tells Mrs Grose that the lively children will do better with a young, clever person like her.

 (Scene 3 – The Letter) A letter from Miles' school arrives.
 Mrs Grose muses that now all will be well, but the letter says Miles has been expelled, giving only a vague "injury to his friends" as reason.
 Mrs Grose considers it normal for a boy sometimes to be "wild", but they agree that Miles can not be "bad".
 Hearing the children sing "Lavender's blue" together reassures the women, and the Governess decides to ignore the letter.

 (Scene 4 – The Tower) Walking in the grounds in the evening (after a variation suggesting birdsong), the Governess sings about their beauty and the charm of the children.
 Setting aside her fears about footsteps she has heard outside her door and cries in the night, she wishes only that she could impress the uncle.
 Suddenly, she spots a man on a tower of the house (to the sound of a celesta).
 He disappears and she wonders who it can be ("Who is it?
 Who?").